1.7 Black Friendship and Black Antisemitism

 There have been a lot of violent anti-semitic acts against Jews in America many by black people and by Muslims both black and white.

-Is Patrisse Cullors an anti-semite?
+Are Patrisse Cullors and Summer Lee anti-semitic?
 What will happen to the lives of the Jews living in Israel if Israel is ended?
-Seems to me that Jewish lives don't matter to Black Lives Matter cofounder Patrisse Cullors.
-Does she know that Jews fought for black civil rights?
-Does she know about Jewish donations to black colleges and schools?
-Does she know that Israel made great efforts to save the black Jews of Ethiopia or that the real imperialist project is of the Muslims who want to destroy Israel?
-Does she care?
-Does she care about black lives?
+Seems to me that Jewish lives don't matter to Black Lives Matter cofounder Patrisse Cullors or to Congresswoman Summer Lee.
+Do they know that Jews fought for black civil rights?
+Does they know about Jewish donations to black colleges and schools?
+Do they know that Israel made great efforts to save the black Jews of Ethiopia or that the real imperialist project is of the Muslims who want to destroy Israel?
+Do they care?
+Do they care about black lives?
 I'm not sure that Patrisse cares about black lives because instead of giving money to poor black people she spent donations on lots of expensive houses.
 According to Ann Brown 10.6 billion dollars was given to BLM but people don't know where the money went after that.
 Could BLM leaders have pocketed all that money instead of helping their fellow blacks?
 Do BLM leaders care more about money than their fellow blacks?
 Could Jews who donated money care more about black people than money?

 Should we generalize that all blacks are anti-Semitic?
-Of course not, Just as blacks should not generalize negative beliefs about all Jews we should not generalize about blacks either.
-In fact there are many black Jews and there are many black people who are friends with Jews and the most famous of them all, Martin Luther King was a great friend of Jews.
+Of course not.
+Just as blacks should not generalize negative beliefs about all Jews we should not generalize about all blacks either.
+In fact there are black African Jews and there are black people who are friends with Jews and the most famous of them all, Martin Luther King was a great friend of Jews.
+He even said that:

 Click here to find out how to get rewards for taking quizzes